 • Does the software include reporting capabilities and dashboard views so I can easily locate and track invoices?
 Is reporting customizable?

-• Does the software seamlessly integrate with other cloud accounting and enterprise resource planning (ERP) systems I have now or may acquire in the future?
+• Does the software seamlessly integrate with other cloud accounting and ERP systems I have now or may acquire in the future?

 • How quickly can the software handle my invoice flow as it currently stands?